-6.6.1 Engine cooling system—Use coolant inlet and outlet Typical plumbing for the external coolant system is shown in Figs. A6.2 and A6.3.
-Use a coolant flow meter with an accuracy of ± 1 %. he flowmeter at the coolant inlet or outlet sides of the engine.
+6.6.1 Engine cooling system—Use coolant inlet and outlet from OH Tecnologies,.
+Typical plumbing for the external coolant system is shown in Figs. A6.2 and A6.3.
+Use a coolant flow meter with an accuracy of ± 1 %.
+Install the flowmeter at either the coolant inlet or outlet sides of the engine.
 Install the flow control valve in the line running from the engine coolant outlet to the heat exchanger.
+ITT Standard heat Exchangers,7 have been found suitable.
 Use 38 mm (1.5 in.) pipe to plumb the coolant system.
-Minimize the number of elbows in the cooling system. ngine coolant flow through the tube side of the heat exchanger.
+Minimize the number of elbows in the cooling system.
+Ensure that the engine coolant flows through the tube side of the heat exchanger.

-6.6.2 A radiator cap7 is used to limit system pressure to 105 kPa.
-Pressurize the coolant system to 70 ± 10 kPa at the top of the coolant reservoir
+6.6.2 A radiator cap (Motorcraft RS40 P/N D2YY-8100-A,7) is used to limit system pressure to 105 kPa.
+Pressurize the coolant system to 70 kPa ± 10 kPa at the top of the coolant reservoir.

-Control the engine coolant flow rate and outlet temperature Table 6.
+6.6.3 Control the engine coolant flow rate and outlet temperature to meet the requirements in Table 6.

-6.6..
+6.6.4.
 The control and data acquisition system shall meet the requirements listed in Annex A5.

-6.. rior to running each reference calibration test, inspect and clean the engine coolant system components external to the engine.
-The coolant side of the system typically needed cleaning but the process side may need routine cleaning.
+6.6.5.
+Prior to running each reference calibration test, inspect and clean the engine coolant system components external to the engine.
+The coolant side of the system typically does not needed cleaning but the process side may need routine cleaning.
 While a specific flushing technique is not specified, the technique should employ a commercial descaling cleaner.

 6.8 Oil System Components—All oil system components in the engine are production configuration with the exception of the modified oil pan (Fig. A6.1) and oil filter housing (Figs. A6.16 and A6.17).